 The Group maintains a risk register and monitors risks associated with the business including finance, legal, personnel, and macro and micro environmental factors.
 Risks are assessed and discussed at management and board level on a regular basis, assessing the impact, likelihood and the mitigation strategies are carefully considered.
 The risk register is tabled at the Group’s audit committee for further assurance as to the strength and sustainability of its management strategy to risk.
 The audit committee is expected to meet at least three times a year at appropriate intervals in the financial reporting and audit cycle and otherwise as required.

 5. Maintain the board as a well-functioning, balanced team led by the chair

-The Executive directors consist of a full-time CEO and a part time CIO.
-The Independent Non-executive directors consist of an Independent Non-Executive Chairman and an Independent Non-Executive Director with service contracts that require a minimum of 2 days a month dedicated towards their duties as directors of the Group.
+The Executive directors consist of a full-time CEO and CFO along with a part time CIO.
+The Independent Non-Executive directors consist of an Independent Non-Executive Chairman and an Independent Non-Executive Director with service contracts that require a minimum of 2 days a month dedicated towards their duties as directors of the Group.

 Audit and Risk Committee